 Abermawr and Aberbach are two neighbouring beaches on Pembrokeshire's north-west coast, situated approximately 2 miles north of Mathry, just off the A487.
-The beaches are separated by a small headland and flanked by low cliffs of boulder clay and mudstone.
-Both beaches are backed by a pebble bank, along which runs the coastal path.
+The beaches are separated by the small headland of Pen Deudraeth and flanked by low cliffs of boulder clay and mudstone.
+Both beaches are backed by a pebble bank which carries the coastal path.
 The pebble banks have blocked off the valleys behind creating areas of marshland.
 Dogs are allowed at all times.
 Footpaths lead inland from both beaches through wooded areas, rich in bluebells during Spring, and are worth a short walk.

 Abermawr beach (above) is mostly sand and is a popular surfing beach.
 It needs a good swell to work, is best between low and mid tide and worth a try when other beaches are blown out.
 Swimming is generally safe, but there can be rips in surf conditions.

 Aberbach has very little sand and the rocky coast to the north is a popular venue for coasteering.

 Roadside parking is available on a no-through road (signposted Abermawr), which has a turning circle at the end.
 Access to Abermawr is a short walk south-west along the coastal path from the end of the road, and access to Aberbach is from a footpath on the right about 150 yards before the end of the lane.